vikneshvky7/warranty-tracker-frontend/README.md

 Once backend is deployed, **you will have a complete hosted full-stack product** that looks excellent on resumes, LinkedIn, and job portfolios. 🚀

 ---

-When you’re ready, send me:

-✔ Your **frontend Vercel URL**
-✔ Confirm if I should deploy backend on **Render**

-I’ll finish the deployment & update README with final URLs.